 - Albert E. Waugh Scholarship.
 This award is given to a student interested in pursuing a career in teaching economics.

 - Timothy A. and Beverly C. Holt Award.
 This award is based upon academic excellence and financial need.

-- Economics Department Graduate Award.
+- Economics Department Graduate Scholarship.
 This award is given to students who demonstrate academic excellence.

-- Economics Department Scholarship.
+- Economics Department Research Excellence Award.
 This scholarship is utilized to recognize outstanding achievement.